zulucoda/muzi-mini-system-app/README.md

 * I use `redux-saga` for `redux` middleware, it really works well.
 Please see my blog post on `redux-saga` for more info.
 * `Prettier` - Automatically formats code after every commit.

-Not mentioning for this challenge, however worth mentioning:
+Not considered for this challenge, however worth mentioning:
 * Tests have not created.
 However, if this where a production app tests would be written for `reducers, sagas, containers & views`.
 * `Typescript` has no been used.
 However, it is is recommended for production applications.